-No interactions with usual daily medication and COVID-19 outcomes have been found.
+No interactions with usual daily medications and COVID-19 outcomes have been found.

 Consequences of Infection

 Two types of COVID-19 tests are available, a viral (PCR or antigen) test for current acute infection using respiratory samples (e.g., swabs of the nose, mouth, or throat) and an antibody (serology) test for a previous infection using blood samples (e.g., finger stick or blood draw).
 All tests occasionally have false-positive or false-negative results.
-Viral tests may have false-negative results, but available point-of-care antigen tests (done immediately in the clinic) are only 70% to 80% as sensitive (ability to correctly detect those with disease) as PCR tests and are prone to false-positive results.
+Viral tests may have false-negative results, but available point-of-care antigen tests (done immediately in the clinic or at home) are only 70% to 80% as sensitive (ability to correctly detect those with disease) as PCR tests and are prone to false-positive results; symptom-free persons with a positive result should be considered presumptively positive until confirmed by a PCR test, and symptomatic persons with a negative result should seek follow-up care from their health care provider.
 The detection of antibodies does not necessarily indicate protective immunity and should not be used to detect acute infection when viral tests were negative or were not performed early after symptom onset.

 Need for Medical Assistance

-Travelers who develop COVID-19 symptoms upon return from any travel or after any contact with a known case should observe respiratory hygiene (cough and sneeze etiquette), hand hygiene (frequent, thorough handwashing with soap and water for 20 seconds [or using a hand sanitizer containing 60% alcohol]), and social distancing, wear a mask, and seek immediate medical attention, informing the provider of their travel history before presenting to a clinic or hospital.
+Travelers who develop COVID-19 symptoms upon return from any travel or after any contact with a known case should observe respiratory hygiene, hand hygiene, and social distancing; wear a mask; and seek immediate medical attention, informing the provider of their travel history before presenting to a clinic or hospital.

-Older or high-risk outpatients with mild disease should seek out a center that can administer intravenous monoclonal antibody therapy.
+Older or high-risk outpatients with mild disease and persons not up-to-date on vaccination or at high risk of progressing to severe disease and with a known exposure or a possible high-risk exposure should seek out a center that can administer intravenous monoclonal antibody therapy or postexposure prophylaxis as appropriate.
 Discuss any proposed oral medication with a provider and do not take any treatment medications unless prescribed.
 Usual antiviral drugs such as oseltamivir (Tamiflu) and acyclovir are ineffective.
 Care is supportive to relieve symptoms or to support vital organ functions in severe cases.
 Persons who develop any shortness of breath should contact a medical provider immediately.

 If a household includes persons at higher risk of a poor outcome (e.g., older adults or those with underlying medical conditions), then all persons in the household should take preventive measures as if they themselves are at higher risk and maintain as much physical distance as possible with the vulnerable household member.